-Though the IRS permits it, the administrative burden of a defined benefit plan is already significant for an employer, and it is much more likely that they will not make a provision for loans in the plan document.
+Although the IRS permits loans within defined benefit plans, it is quite rare to find a plan that allows for such loans.
+The administrative burden of a defined benefit plan is already substantial for an employer, making it highly unlikely that they will include provisions for loans in the plan document.

 Shareholders of a company are part-owners of the company, and they are entitled to two things: voting for board...

 Hedge funds can employ many strategies and focus on virtually any kind of investing style.
 As of 2016, the are over 12,000

 As a rule of thumb, the closer to age 70 you retire, the higher your Social Security benefits will be

 Medicare Part A is the standard, baseline hospital coverage that comes at no cost as part of everyone’s Medicare benefits

 A Federal Budget is created every year.
 It originates with a proposed budget from the President